PennyLaneAI/pennylane-lightning/doc/devices.rst

 Assuming you request multiple expectation values from a QNode, this should automatically parallelize the computation over the requested number of threads.
 You should ensure that the number of threads does not exceed the available physical cores on your machine.

-If you are computating a large number of expectation values, or if you are using a large number of wires on your device, it may be best to limit the number of expectation value calculations to at-most ``OMP_NUM_THREADS`` concurrent executions.
+If you are computing a large number of expectation values, or if you are using a large number of wires on your device, it may be best to limit the number of expectation value calculations to at-most ``OMP_NUM_THREADS`` concurrent executions.
 This will help save memory, at the cost of additional compute time.
 To enable this, initialize a ``lightning.qubit`` device with the ``batch_obs=True`` keyword argument, as:

 .. code-block:: bash